kukuhpro/Angel-JS/README.md

 These structures application are typically two solutions for solving the multitenancy problem :
-1.Isolated Approach: Separate Databases.
+1. Isolated Approach: Separate Databases.
 Each tenant has it’s own database (it separated within each subdomain).
-2.Shared Approach: Shared Database, Shared Schema.
+2. Shared Approach: Shared Database, Shared Schema.
 All tenants share the same database and schema.
 There is a main tenant-table, where all other tables have a foreign key pointing to.